Who We Are

 Our History

-Hills Church (originally Everton Hills Wesleyan Methodist Church) was born on the shores of the Burnett River just outside of Bunderburg.
-There a small core of families from Ferny Hills gathered with the Rev. Don Hardgrave during Easter 1981.
+Hills Church, originally known as Everton Hills Wesleyan Methodist Church, was founded on the shores of the Burnett River just outside Bundaberg.
+During Easter 1981, a small group of families from Ferny Hills gathered with Rev. Don Hardgrave to begin this journey.

-During this time at McDowall State School, work began on building a brand new larger auditorium behind the existing church on Queens Road.
-This facility was built to hold up to 450 people at a time.
-The Foundation Stone was laid on December 23, 1991.
+During this period at McDowall State School, construction began on a new, larger auditorium behind the existing church on Queens Road, designed to accommodate up to 450 people.
+The foundation stone for this new facility was laid on December 23, 1991.

-Since then, the church has gone through many changes, but the focus has always been the same, to reach the community for Christ.
-With the churches focus on community services it has become well known in and around the Hills District as a welcoming place where people can come and not only get assistance, but to also learn about God and receive discipleship.
+Since then, the church has undergone many changes, but the focus has remained the same: to reach the community for Christ.
+With its emphasis on community services, Hills Church has become well known in the Hills District as a welcoming place where people can seek assistance, learn about God, and receive discipleship.

-Everyone at Hills Church would like to welcome you to join us this Sunday.
+Everyone at Hills Church welcomes you to join us this Sunday.

 Leadership Team